i want to

 Our comprehensive team of specialists works closely with coaches, athletic trainers, primary care physicians and parents to deliver age-appropriate care designed to get athletes back in the game as quickly and safely as possible.

-Nationwide Children's Sports Medicine provides care at five Columbus, OH, locations:
+Nationwide Children's Sports Medicine provides care at several Columbus and central Ohio locations:

 For maps and directions, click here.

 If recognized and treated properly, most children will recover fully from a single concussion.
 However, kids who sustain multiple concussions over a young sports career tend to take longer to recover each time and are more likely to experience prolonged post concussion symptoms or cognitive impairment.
 The Concussion Clinic at Nationwide Children's utilizes the expertise of pediatric Sports Medicine specialists and Physical Medicine and Rehabilitation specialists, along with neurologists, neurosurgeons, radiologists, neuropsychologists and athletic trainers to best manage pediatric concussions

 Grace Hyden has recently returned from the World Irish Dance Championships in Boston.
 Her minor and junior figure (choreography) teams won first place!
 For the first time ever in Columbus & Cleveland Irish Dancing history, her dancing school 'The Academy' brought home not one, but TWO World Championship Team Titles!
 There are three age groups for team competitions at the World Championships: Minor (Age under 13) Junior (Age under 16) & Senior (Age 16 & over).
 Grace, with her team won the Minor and Junior team sections.